anovio1/tambak/docs/ARCHITECTURE.md

 ## 2. High-Level Architecture Overview

-The Phoenix Cache Rust core can be visualized as a highly specialized factory floor:
+The tambak Cache Rust core can be visualized as a highly specialized factory floor:

 *   **The Lobby (FFI Layer):** Handles incoming raw materials (Python objects) and ships out finished products (Python objects).
 It's the only part that speaks "Python."
 *   **The Manager's Office (Orchestrator):** Oversees the entire production process for each chunk of material.
 It decides what happens when.